Introduction

 Rationale for the Rule

-With the first condition, the rule blocks risky ports because they involve either unencrypted data transmission or facilitate unrestricted remote access to critical systems.
-20/21 (FTP) and 23 (Telnet) are dangerous as they send credentials in plaintext.
+With the second condition, "Remote port", we blocked some risky ports because they involve either unencrypted data transmission or facilitate unrestricted remote access to critical systems.
+Ports 20/21 (FTP) and 23 (Telnet) are dangerous as they send credentials in plaintext.
 137-139, 445 (Windows sharing) and 1433/1434 (SQL) grant access to core networking and database services, making them primary targets for malware and data theft.
 3389 (RDP) is constantly targeted for brute-force attacks leading to full system compromise.
 Lastly, 6881-6889 (P2P) poses risks due to bandwidth abuse and malware distribution.

-The second condition creates an exception for whitelisted IP addresses to ensure that essential and trusted network communications can still occur.
 This works because, in Teramind, rule condition blocks operate with an "OR" logic.
-Therefore, the rule will trigger only if the remote host's IP address is not listed in the exception field OR if the connection port is one of those listed in the remote port field.
+Therefore, the rule will trigger only if the remote host's IP address is not listed in the first condition's exception field OR if the connection port is one of those listed in second condition's remote port field.